 NOTE: Registration closed for the 2019 Math Olympiad on Monday, April 29.
 If you would like to be placed on a 2020 Stevens Math Olympiad interest list, please email [email protected].
 The 2020 Stevens Math Olympiad date is to be determined.

 The Stevens Math Olympiad is a free mathematics competition for students in grades 3-12 that entails solving mathematical and logical problems, as well as demonstrating the joy and excitement of mathematics.
-This year's Olympiad will be held on Saturday, May 18, 2019 from 10:00 a.m. to 12:30 p.m. on the Stevens Institute of Technology campus in Hoboken, New Jersey.
+The 2019 Stevens Math Olympiad was held on Saturday, May 18, from 10 a.m. to 12:30 p.m. on the Stevens Institute of Technology campus in Hoboken, New Jersey.

 The Olympiad has the following goals:

 - To stimulate enthusiasm and a love for mathematics